 The College is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 The College provided coverage for these risks primarily through the Florida College System Risk Management Consortium (Consortium), which was created under authority of Section 1001.64(27), Florida Statutes, by the boards of trustees of the Florida public colleges for the purpose of joining a cooperative effort to develop, implement, and participate in a coordinated Statewide college risk management program.
 The Consortium is self-sustaining through member assessments (premiums) and purchases excess insurance through commercial companies for claims in excess of specified amounts.
-Excess insurance from commercial companies provided coverage of up to \$100 million to February 29, 2020, and up to \$110 million from March 1, 2020, for property insurance.
-Insurance coverage obtained through the Consortium included fire and extended property, general and automobile liability, workers' compensation, health, life, and other liability coverage.
-Settled claims resulting from these risks have not exceeded commercial coverage in any of the past 3 fiscal years.
+Excess insurance from commercial companies provided coverage of up to \$110 million to February 28, 2021, and up to \$100 million from March 1, 2021, for property insurance.
+Insurance coverage obtained through the Consortium included fire and extended property, general and automobile liability, workers' compensation, and other liability coverage.
+Health and hospitalization coverage was added beginning January 1, 2021.
+Prior to January 1, 2021, the Board was self-insured for its group health and hospitalization for employees, retirees, former employees, and their dependents.
+The College's liability was limited by the excess insurance of \$350,000 per insured person.
+The plan was provided by an insurance company licensed by the Florida Office of Insurance Regulation.